DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

     * Check the output of the different channels.
 Continuously monitor output while dunking.

-6) Dunking instructions:
+5) Dunking instructions:
    ---------------------
-   Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the GUI and make sure it is stable or reverts to stability after each step lowering it into the dewar.
-Also use the "Synch ADC button on the GUI to resynch after each insertion step.
+   Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the 16 channel GUI and make sure it is stable or reverts to stability after each step lowering it into the dewar.
+Tapping the chip and/or socket lightly may be necessary to restore stability - please ask the shift leader to do this.

      * Lower the basket until the LN just touches the bottom of the basket.
 Leave it there until boiling subsides
+     * Lower the basket until the LN is just below the white bottom connector on the socket board.
-     * Lower the basket until LN is just above the white chip power connector, check current draw and leave for 20 seconds
+     * Lower the basket until LN is just above the white chip power connector, check current draw and leave for 20 seconds.
+       Current draw on CH2 (2.5V) of the power supply should be 0.09 +/- 0.02 A
      * Lower until LN is just below the clamshell, leave for 20 seconds
      * Lower in 3/4" increments (use meter stick) waiting for 20 seconds or until waveform on GUI stabilizes whichever is longer
      * Once LN completely covers clamshell, secure the basket rope.